What is Laced Weed? The Effects, Risks, and How to Identify It

 Reactions to laced cannabis depend entirely on what was put on your herb.
 Sometimes, you may feel a little bit off but not enough to need a trip to urgent care.
 If you suspect that something is not quite right, getting a trusted friend on the phone can be a real lifesaver.

 Let your friend or loved one know about your concern and let them know exactly how you are feeling.
 If your friend is concerned, they may advise you to get to urgent care.
 Or, they may be able to talk or stay with you until the uncomfortable symptoms subside.
-In the case that your reaction to the laced cannabis becomes worse, it’s important to have someone around who understands the situation and can help you if things get spooky.
+In the case that your reaction to the laced cannabis becomes worse, it’s important to have someone around who understands the situation and can help you.

 Let Yourself Vomit